Cleveland Browns

 The Cleveland Browns are a professional American football team based in Cleveland.
 The Browns compete in the National Football League (NFL) as a member of the American Football Conference (AFC) North division.
 The team is named after original coach and co-founder Paul Brown.
-They play their home games at Huntington Bank Field, which opened in 1999, with administrative offices and training facilities in Berea, Ohio.
+They play their home games at Huntington Bank Field, which opened in 1999, with administrative offices and training facilities in Berea, Ohio at the CrossCountry Mortgage campus.
 The franchise's official club colors are brown, orange, and white.
 They are unique among the 32 member clubs of the NFL in that they do not have a logo on their helmets.

 The franchise was founded in 1944 by Brown and businessman Arthur B. McBride as a charter member of the All-America Football Conference (AAFC), and began play in 1946.
 The Browns dominated the AAFC, compiling a 47–4–3 record in the league's four seasons and winning its championship in each.
 When the AAFC folded after the 1949 season, the Browns joined the NFL along with the San Francisco 49ers and the original Baltimore Colts.
 The Browns won a championship in their inaugural NFL season, as well as in the 1954, 1955, and 1964 seasons, and in a feat unequaled in any of the North American major professional sports, played in their league championship game in each of their first 10 years of existence, winning seven of those games.
 From 1965 to 1995, they qualified to play in the NFL playoffs 14 times, but did not win another championship or play in the Super Bowl during that period.